See a list of Accounting Programs by Clicking Here!

 Employment Outlook & Accountant Certifications

 Most businesses will look for potential accountants that have at least a bachelor's degree or graduate degree plus relevant work experience.
 An accountant filing with the Securities and Exchange Commission (SEC) must be a Certified Public Accountant (CPA).
 The CPA examination is a national exam that allows for state licensing.
 Some states will have additional licensing requirements that must be met prior to licensure.

 - Enrolled Agents Examination (Required to work in front of the IRS)

 - Personal Financial Specialist (FPS)

 - Certified Information Technology Professional (CITP)

-The median annual salary of an accountant is $59,500 per year, with the lowest 10% earning less than $37,000 per year.
+The median annual accountant salary is $68,150 per year in the United States, with the lowest 10% earning less than $39,000 per year.
 CPAs are necessary for public companies that have to report earnings to the SEC, and accountants who have earned a CPA will be in greater demand and higher earning potential than those that do not.

+Those interested in a career as an accountant may also want to consider a degree in finance, business management, leadership, criminal justice, or international business.
 For additional information about a career in accounting, read the Complete Guide for Accountants on our blog.